-'Adjusted Income' Total income net of insurance claims adjusted to exclude the impact of own credit, gain or loss on disposal of a portion of the Group's strategic investment in BlackRock, Inc.
+'Adjusted income' Total income net of insurance claims adjusted to exclude the impact of own credit and gains on debt buy-backs.

-'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit, gain or loss on disposal of a portion of the Group's strategic investment in BlackRock, Inc., impairment of investment in BlackRock, Inc., provision for PPI and interest rate hedging products redress, goodwill impairment and gains and losses on acquisitions and disposals.
+'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit, gains on debt buy-backs, impairment and disposal of the investment in BlackRock, Inc., the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress), goodwill impairments, and gains and losses on acquisition and disposals.